farleylai/notes/_pages/portfolio.md

 }
 </style>

-Up to date publications and patents issued or not can be found on [Google Scholar](https://bit.ly/3taq2VT).
+Up to date publications and patents issued or in application be found on [Google Scholar](https://bit.ly/3taq2VT).
 The portfolio is intended to demonstrate the highlights in selected research and development projects.

 [//]: # (## Blockchain)